cylonggit/ATOMCI/AtomCITest/Readme.md

 ## Configuration
+Before you can start running tests, you need to complete the configuration first.

 1. The Ethereum business chain configuration file is Ethbusiness.properties.
 The basechain configuration file is BaseChian.properties.

 2. Configuration for Fabric: (1) Member MSP is specified in folder crypto-config and the network is specified in connection.json.
 (2) the chain-code name is specified in Fabric.Properties (if test the NFT example, the chain-code name is specified in FabricNFT.properties).